Forms & Instructions

 - An office of a political subdivision other than a county if the political subdivision is within the boundaries of a single county and if the governing body of the political subdivision has not been formed.

 FILING WITH A DIFFERENT AUTHORITY.
 If you have a campaign treasurer appointment on file with one authority, and you wish to accept campaign contributions or make or authorize campaign expenditures in connection with another office that would require filing with a different authority, you must file a new campaign treasurer appointment and a copy of your old campaign treasurer appointment (certified by the old authority) with the new filing authority before beginning your campaign.
-You should also provide written notice to the original filing authority that your future reports will be filed with another authority.
+You should also provide written notice to the original filing authority that your future reports will be filed with another authority; use Form CTA-T for this purpose.

 FORMING A POLITICAL COMMITTEE.
 As a candidate, you must file an APPOINTMENT OF A CAMPAIGN TREASURER BY A CANDIDATE (Form CTA).
 You may also form a specific-purpose committee to support your candidacy.
 Remember that filing a campaign treasurer appointment for a political committee does not eliminate the requirement that a candidate file his or her own campaign treasurer appointment (Form CTA) and the related reports.